enanomapper/tutorials/QCandpreprocessing/QCandpreprocessing.md

 ## 1. INTRODUCTION

-ArrayAnalysis.org is an open source, free to use online platform for analysis of microarray data - and an alternative program for Chipster (tutorial also available).
+[ArrayAnalysis.org](http://www.arrayanalysis.org/) is an open source, free to use online platform for analysis of microarray data - and an alternative program for [Chipster](https://chipster.csc.fi/manual/supported-chips.html) (tutorial also available).
 ArrayAnalysis is a webtool, so there is no need for download or access code, and it provides more extensive quality control than Chipster but it is limited to two microarray formats: Affymetrix and Illumina.
 The exact microarray type (e.g. Affy-1) is automatically recognised.
 This tutorial shows how to use the Affymetrix quality control (affyQC) module which is designed for doing quality control and preprocessing of microarray data from Affymetrix microchips.
-All source code has been written in R and is open-source, available under the Apache License version 2.0.
-It is available on our Download page. affyQC can be run :
+All source code has been written in R and is open-source, available under the [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+It is available on our [Download](http://www.arrayanalysis.org/download.php) page.

+affyQC can be run :

-* on-line via the  arrayanalysis.org webportal (follow"Get started").
+* on-line via the [arrayanalysis.org webportal](http://www.arrayanalysis.org/) (follow ["Get started"](http://www.arrayanalysis.org/getStarted.php)).
 * locally as an automated R workflow provided via a wrapper function The main functions of affyQC are:
 * to compute array quality information;
 * to plot images that allow identifying any aberrations present in the dataset;
 * to return pre-processed data and QC reports.
-Bug tracking system: If you encounter an issue by using the code, you can report it at any moment by email or, once you have your own account, using our internal tracking system.
+Bug tracking system: If you encounter an issue by using the code, you can report it at any moment by [email](http://www.arrayanalysis.org/affyQC/doc_affyQC_web.php) or, once you have your own account, using our [internal tracking system](http://trac.bigcat.unimaas.nl/arrayanalysis/report).
 You can also use this system to post comments or suggest features.

-Example datasets: Note that three example datasets has been made available on our Download page.
+Example datasets: Note that three example datasets has been made available on our [Download page](http://www.arrayanalysis.org/download.php).
 They include:
 * dataset raw .CEL files,
 * description file,
 * affyQC ouput files: